Microsoft exposes source of 3D emojis, allowing content creators to remix and customize them

 One of the reasons Microsoft announced to open source emojis is the changing business case.
 Remote and hybrid work is forcing companies and employees to work differently, making the way they express themselves through text more important.

-Looking back on the pandemic, Friedman says that pre-pandemic thinking about professionalism in the workplace changed with hybrid work and emoji.
+Looking back on the pandemic, Friedman says that pre-pandemic thinking regarding professionalism in the workplace changed with hybrid work and emoji.
 “One of the things that is starting to happen with Teams is people using heartfelt reactions. or use emojis in your writing,” says Friedman.

 “Facial expressions and body language were separate from our communication … so we ended up having other rich conversations that were almost as interactive as the video chats we were having.” says Freedman.
 “Emoji are starting to play a bigger and bigger role … and with that, people have become a little more used to having genuine interactions with things emotionally.”